Skip to main content

 tip

 The simplest way: you can just click inside the contents column and edit the value in-line.
-By pressing enter afterward, the value will be written to the device.
+Pressing Enter afterward writes the value to the device.

-Double-clicking on a parameter will invoke its dialog.
-In there, you can play with the value.
-You may dock the dialog inside the main emGUI window.
+Double-clicking a parameter opens its dialog, where you can play with the value.
+You can dock the dialog inside the main emGUI window.

 emgui